‘The 1918 flu is still with us’: The deadliest pandemic ever is still causing problems today

 Even President Woodrow Wilson contracted the virus while negotiating the end of World War I.

-Seasonal influenza tends to kill the oldest and youngest in a society but in 1918, roughly half of those who died were men and women in their twenties and thirties.
+Seasonal influenza tends to kill the oldest and youngest in a society but in 1918, roughly half of those who died were men and women in their 20s and 30s.
 People were getting sick and dying in the prime of their lives.

 “As many as 8 to 10 percent of all young adults then living may have been killed by the virus,” historian John M. Barry wrote in his best-selling book “The Great Influenza.”

-All the while, World War I continued on.
+All the while, World War I continued.
 The bloody trench warfare across Europe left 8.5 million or more soldiers dead.
 The tight quarters during the war only aided the spread of the virus, said Howard Markel, a physician and medical historian at the University of Michigan.

 The 1918 outbreak has been called the Spanish flu because Spain, which remained neutral during World War I, was the first country to publicly report cases of the disease.
 China, France and the United States already had cases of the flu, but wartime censorship largely kept the outbreaks out of the newspapers.